Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Experimental Evaluation

 To ensure that the protocol replicates the scenario of Section~\ref{subsec:model-improve}, we evaluate our protocol against the unencrypted setting.
 Namely, we evaluate model $M_1$ on dataset $D_1$, model $M_2$ on dataset $D_1 \cup D_2$, both unencrypted and without differential privacy, and model $\widetilde{M}_2$ on dataset $D_1 \cup D_2$ computed through our protocol (with encryption and differential privacy).
-To evaluate this, we use datasets \ref{tab:datasets}.
-What's more, We retain $3,506$ features from Drebin dataset which is a subset of all available features.
+We use all the datasets from Table~\ref{tab:datasets} to evaluate this.
+Furthermore, we retain $3,506$ features from the Drebin dataset which is a subset of all available features.
 The feature classes retained include `api\_call', `call', `feature', `intent', `permission', `provider', and `real\_permission'.

 For each dataset and each value of $\epsilon$, we report the average (of 10 runs) results.
 Each time, the dataset is re-partitioned and $30\%$ of the data is randomly used as $D_\text{hold}$.
-Due to the different sizes of the datasets, we divide $D_1$ and $D_2$ differently for different datasets.
-See details below. \begin{itemize} \item For Iris, Seeds and Wine, $D_1$ is $10\%$ of the total data and $D_2$ is $60\%$ of the total data. \item For Abrupto and Drebin, $D_1$ is $1\%$ of the total data and $D_2$ is $69\%$ of the total data. \end{itemize} Note that we do not artificially induce a skewed distribution of samples in $D_1$ for these experiments, as this was done in Section~\ref{subsec:model-improve}.
+Due to the different sizes of the datasets, we divide $D_1$ and $D_2$ differently for different datasets: \begin{itemize} \item For Iris, Seeds and Wine, $D_1$ is $10\%$ of the total data and $D_2$ is $60\%$ of the total data. \item For Abrupto, Drebin, CIFAR-10, CIFAR-100 and Purchase-10, $D_1$ is $1\%$ of the total data and $D_2$ is $69\%$ of the total data. \end{itemize} Note that we do not artificially induce a skewed distribution of samples in $D_1$ for these experiments, as this was done in Section~\ref{subsec:model-improve}.